-End of Life Essentials (EOLE) is a project funded by the Australian Government Department of Health and developed by a team at Flinders University.
+End of Life Essentials (EOLE) is a project funded by the Australian Government Department of Health and Aged Care and developed by a team at Flinders University.
 EOLE provides free education modules on end of life care in acute hospitals, based on the Australian Commission on Safety and Quality in Health Care Consensus Statements on End of Life Care in Acute Hospitals.

 EOLE aims to provides e-learning opportunities and resources for doctors, nurses and allied health professionals to improve the quality and safety of end-of-life care in hospitals.